If your child has ever set foot on a lift, you need to read this… Have you discussed Elevator Safety Rules with your child?

 There are lifts in almost every building not to mention public places like hospitals and malls too.
 Have you taught your child how to get help if, God forbid, something as dangerous as this happened?

 I was preparing my daughter’s presentation for her class and made some printables to go with it.
 We made some printables about elevator safety too.
 I am sharing these here with some positive parenting advice.

 Here are a few things to talk about:

 Children love elevators.
 My son, ever since he was a toddler, has been crazy about them.
 Every where we went, he would be the first to run and press the button.
 Sometimes he would press the button even when we didn’t need to ride it.
 I am sure you can relate to this if you have a child like mine.

 Over the years, I have noticed many annoying habits in kids (mine included!) when it comes to riding an elevator.
 They press too many buttons, rush in without an adult, hang from railings if any and they touch the sensors or the door.
 It is so easy to get your finger pinched in those doors!

 I am mentioning a few things here that I have said to my kids that I am sure you would want to talk about with your children too.
 Talk to your child about the correct way to use the elevator.
 Here are a few pointers to guide you:

-Elevator Safety Instructions to teach children
+Elevator Safety Rules to teach children

 - Don’t touch the buttons unnecessarily.
 Punch in only where you need to go.